IBM/ELM-Python-Client/README.md

 For example, if your DN is on /rm then just specify `rm`.
 Or, if it's on /rm23 then specify `rm:rm23`.

 If more than one application is needed then use a comma separate list (without spaces).
-The main application is specified first, but if jts is also on /jts1 then your APPSTRING could be `rm:rm1,jts:jts1`.
+The main application is specified first, and if jts is also needed on /jts1 then your APPSTRING could be `rm:rm1,jts:jts1`.

 Example code provided